 Next, on Wednesday morning I drove back out to the park for a tour of Lehman Caves, and here, the National Park Service truly delivered.
 To guarantee that I got in to see them, I made a reservation in advance.
 It only costs $11.
 My recommendation: choose the Grand Palace tour because it’s more extensive.
 Our guide really impressed me.
 She knew so much about not only the geological formations of the cave, but also the life that inhabits it.
 Sadly, decades ago people damaged portions by breaking off stalactites and writing their initials with candle soot on the ceiling.
 Fortunately, they didn’t do this in every room.
 The tour lasted an hour and forty-five minutes and I didn’t want to leave.

 Any road trip that I take will always include NPR and music.
 Thankfully, I had radio reception for much of the drive so I could listen to some of my favorite programs (e.g. All Things Considered).
 My interest has a bit to do with what I teach, but I just like being informed about world events and NPR is always my first choice for news.
 Also, Good Riddance released a great record this summer: Thoughts and Prayers.
-It contains some their best tracks since the late 1990s.
+It contains some of their best tracks in decades.
 As usual, Russ Rankin nails it with his ruminative lyrics that span the personal to the political in thematic content.
 Yes, there’s plenty of social commentary on this effort that fans will like.
 “No Safe Place” is my favorite song.
 Perhaps there’s a bit of irony here.
 The album made a perfect soundtrack for the long stretches of open road that appear unending.

 “Protect your precious heart from the undertow…”